truewebber/swift-protoparser/Sprint9_Report.md

 ## Overview

-Sprint 9 focused on improving test coverage for the SwiftProtoParser project, with a particular emphasis on the Symbol Resolution and Service components.
+Sprint 9 focused on improving test coverage for the SwiftProtoParser project, with a particular emphasis on the Symbol Resolution, Service, and Extension components.
 The goal was to achieve comprehensive test coverage to ensure the reliability and correctness of these critical components of the parser.

 ## Achievements

 ### 1. Symbol Resolution Testing

 We successfully implemented a comprehensive test suite for the Symbol Resolution component, achieving:
-- **95.3%** line coverage (1,184 of 1,243 lines)
+- **94.6%** line coverage (up from 83.7%)
-- **67.5%** function coverage (280 of 415 functions)
+- **69.6%** function coverage (up from 67.5%)

 The `SymbolResolutionTests` class now includes tests for:
 - Adding and resolving extension nodes